-The Prusa Steel takes the widely respected foundations of the ever popular Prusa i3 series and makes one fundamental change, among others, which is using a robust steel frame instead of an aluminum frame.
-How much of an improvement does this make to print quality and is it better than its inspiration?
+The Prusa Steel takes the widely respected foundations of the ever popular Prusa i3 series and makes one crucial alteration, among others, which is using a robust steel frame instead of an aluminum frame.
+How much of an enhancement does this make to print quality and is it better than its inspiration?

 The answer is somewhat marred by the fact that Prusa doesn’t sell a steel version of the i3 themselves and acquiring one, therefore, involves buying from a third-party vendor that has essentially copycatted the i3, albeit based on an open source RepRap-style PS3Steel design.

 For our review, we got our hands on what is probably deemed the best version of the Prusa Steel, manufactured by Spanish company Orballo Printing.
 Other models are available from companies such as Inven.

 So with all that said, let’s get into it and see what the Prusa Steel is all about.